wolberine/docs/markdown/reference/cloud/python-sdk.md

 ### Hologram

-The `Hologram` class is where all the major modules/components are instantiated and operated on.
+The `Hologram` class is the main interface for interacting with the SDK.

 **Properties:**